LeDemmers/t2nds.net/_posts/2024-10-01-vintagestory-at.md

 author: T2NDS.net
 ---

-## What is, Vintage Story?
+## We are operating a modded VintageStory adventure with many great features in place.
+Our goal of making an interactive community grows by the day, and you could a part of it,

-> Vintage Story is an **uncompromising** wilderness **survival** **sandbox** game inspired by **eldritch** horror themes.
+> [Vintage Story](https://www.vintagestory.at/) is an **uncompromising** wilderness **survival** **sandbox** game inspired by **eldritch** horror themes.
 Find yourself in a ruined world reclaimed by nature and permeated by unnerving temporal disturbances.
 Relive the advent of human civilization, or take your own path.

 ---

 ### How do I get started?

-- You will need to get yourself a copy of the game, if you don't have one already!
+- You will need to get yourself a [copy of the game](https://www.vintagestory.at/), if you don't have one already!

 - Next, you will want to ensure you are on the same version as our server.
 Check below.